umich-hist-399/campus-histories/blurbs/michigan-dinners.md

 - Bates, Henry Moore. _The Plan and Purpose of the Michigan Union_.
 Ann Arbor: The Richmond & Backus co., 1905.

-- “Chicago Alumni Complete Plans for Michigan Dinner at Chicago.” _Michigan Daily Digital Archives_, November 2, 1927.
+- "Chicago Alumni Complete Plans for Michigan Dinner at Chicago." _Michigan Daily Digital Archives_, November 2, 1927.

 - Rowe, Jeffrey M., and University of Michigan. _The Michigan Union, 1904-2004: 100 Years of Student Life_.
 146. Ann Arbor: University of Michigan, 2005.